websight-io/docs/docs/docs/developers/development/dialogs/number-field/index.md

 - **step** - `string` (default value = 1)
     The value granularity.
-    `number` - greater than zero.
+    `number` - must be greater than zero.
 Indicates that the field accepts only values at multiples of the step. `"any"` - special value.
 Indicates that the value can be in any number.

 - **required**
-    Indicates if field value is mandatory
+    Indicates whether the field value is mandatory

 - **description** - `string`
     Display description value as a tooltip